 Applicants will also be able to connect with local GED programs and practice tests.
 Employees who successfully complete the GED Works program will also be educated about career options and connected with college education possibilities via GED.com, the GED program provider’s website.

-In January 2014, a totally updated GED program was introduced that offers adult learners who, for whatever reason, did not complete high school, another chance to earn a secondary education credential.
+The totally updated GED program offers adult learners who, for whatever reason, did not complete high school, another chance to earn a secondary education credential.
 The latest edition of the GED exam far better corresponds with what employers and educational institutions expect and demand of applicants, so GED test graduates have better opportunities in today’s job market and will be optimally prepared to be successful at educational programs of vocational-technical-trade schools, colleges, and universities.
 The HSE diploma (GED, TASC, and HiSET) is recognized and accepted just like a high school diploma by practically all American schools of higher education and employers.

 By participating in the GED Works Program, Taco Bell is helping their employees to get better educated and more out of their lives.
 The company believes that GED Works is a great program as it offers the company’s employees all the tools and support they require to successfully pass the GED exam.
 They can prepare for the four GED tests (that can be taken individually within a 2-year period) on their own terms and at their own speed.